-Paul Skiba performed some really impressing results in Week 1 of the Power Meter Project 2007.
+Paul Skiba performed some impressive results in Week 1 of the Power Meter Project 2007.
 He has used his SRM crank system for a couple of years before entering this project.
 Here are the results of the critical power tests:

 |Critical Power Tests||5sec||1min||5min||20min||Body Weight|